 A student will be eligible for kindergarten enrollment if their birth date is on or before September 1st of the school year they wish to apply.

 Transitional Kindergarten/Kindergarten Placement

 Transitional Kindergarten (TK):

-To be TK eligible, students must turn five between the dates listed in the chart below
+To be TK eligible, students must turn four on or before September 1 of the school year.